 Other approaches move security indicators directly into the user's field of view, although this has to be carefully done as it could affect the usability of a browser.
 With enhanced sign-in indicators, first-time users of a legitimate site are asked to choose an image and/or enter some personal text during login.
 That image and text are then displayed on all subsequent logins.
-If they are missing or wrong, then he or she should suspect that they have been misdirected to a visually similar but fraudulent phishing site (this is evaluated in [10]).
-Domain highlighting takes an inbetween approach, where the highlighted domain name is (perhaps) more prominent and meaningful than the security indicator, but not incorporated in the page itself.
+If they are missing or wrong, then he or she should suspect that they have been misdirected to a visually similar but fraudulent phishing site [13].

-To our knowledge, the actual effectiveness of domain highlighting has not been examined previously, which is why we do so now.
-While somewhat similar in nature to the above-mentioned studies, it differs from them in three significant ways.
+Domain highlighting is yet another approach added to the arsenal of security indicators.
+To our knowledge, the actual effectiveness of domain highlighting has not been examined in detail.
+While our study here is somewhat similar in nature to the above-mentioned studies, it differs from them in three significant ways.
 First, ours is the first formal study of domain highlighting.
-Second, our methodology masked our interest in domain highlighting (following fraud experiment recommendations by [6]), where participants only knew that we were conducting a security study of some kind.
+Second, our methodology masked our interest in domain highlighting (following fraud experiment recommendations by [8]), where participants only knew that we were conducting a security study of some kind.
 This allowed us to evaluate domain highlighting in the context of how users may behave outside of a lab setting.
 Third, during a second evaluation round, we did tell people to focus their attention on the address bar, but we did not tell them about domain names or how to identify phishing sites.
 This allowed us to evaluate how people used their own knowledge while removing problems associated with attention as found in prior studies of security icons.